 What's the difference between a popular magazine and a scholarly journal?
-Follow the link below for a great explanation from Duke University Libraries!
+Follow the link below for a great explanations from Duke University Libraries and Washington University Libraries!

 Why does it matter which one I use?
 It matters a lot!
 Depending on your research, you might need to make sure that you're using articles from a peer-reviewed academic source (scholarly journals).
 The link below will help you to identify when you're looking at a scholarly journal.